lsst-dm/dmtn-055/index.rst

     - calls the :py:meth:`defineQuanta <SuperTask.defineQuanta>` method of each :py:class:`SuperTask` in the :py:class:`Pipeline` in sequence, accumulating a list of all quanta to be executed;
     - constructs the *Quantum Graph* (see :ref:`preflight`), a bipartate directed acyclic graph with quantum vertices linked by the dataset vertices they produce and consume.

 #.
 The Quantum Graph is passed to an ExecutionFramework, along with additional configuration for how the processing is to be performed (changes in this configuration must not change the outputs of the :py:class:`Pipeline` except to allow intermediate datasets to be elided).
-The ExecutionFramework may be the same class as the PreFlightFramework (as in :py:class:`lsst.pipe.base.CmdLineTask`, which performs both roles), which makes this step a no-op.
+The ExecutionFramework may be the same class as the PreFlightFramework (as in ``lsst.pipe.base.CmdLineTask``, which performs both roles), which makes this step a no-op.
 It may also be a completely different class that may be run in an entirely different compute environment (via a serialized Quantum Graph).

 #.
 The ExecutionFramework creates one or more output data repositories and records in them any repository-wide provenance (such as the :py:class:`Pipeline` configuration or software versions).